In order to bring you the best organic produce, some ingredients may differ from those depicted.

-- Scrub or peel the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.
+- Scrub the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.

 - Cut away the core from the tomato; cut the tomato crosswise into ¼-inch-thick slices.

 Brush a sheet pan or baking dish with 1 to 2 teaspoons oil.
 Arrange the zucchini, potato, and tomato slices, slightly overlapping, on the prepared sheet pan.
 Drizzle the vegetables with 1 to 2 teaspoons oil; season generously with salt and pepper and the garlic-herb blend.
 Roast until the vegetables are lightly browned and tender, 25 to 30 minutes.
 Meanwhile, start preparing the rest of the meal.

 Prep your protein

 - Shrimp: Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.
 Season lightly with salt and pepper.

 - Chicken strips: Cut a small corner from the packaging and drain off any excess liquid.
 Transfer the chicken to a plate; pat dry with a paper towel.
-Season lightly with salt and pepper.
+Season with salt and pepper.